09/06/2014 12:00 AM

 Sanctuary From The Sun

 Pets require access to shade in the garden to avoid over-heating.
 If your garden does not benefit from natural shade supplied by trees and hedges you should consider installing some kind of shelter from the sun to keep animals comfortable.
-There are plenty of choices ranging from giant sails to bespoke buildings such as the Jacksons Retreat.
+There are plenty of choices ranging from giant sails to bespoke buildings such as the Retreat Garden Shelter.
 And if installing an actual shelter seems extravagant, don't forget, the provision of shade will always be a necessity for all household members, not just the pets!

 There are a number of plant species which are highly dangerous to animals and these are to be avoided in the garden at all costs.
 These include daffodil bulbs, deadly nightshade, narcissus bulbs and umbrella plant.
-Visit The Dogs Trust for more details.
+Visit The Dogs Trust website for more details.
 Some species of plant regularly used to create a hedge which acts as an effective boundary are also included in the list of ‘toxic’ plants.
 Pet owners are therefore encouraged to opt for a suitable strong fence which represents a more responsible (and lower maintenance) choice.

 Have you got an innovative idea for making your garden pet friendly?
 Do you think it's possible to have a pet safe garden that's also a haven for humans too?